Airlines set to lose $157 billion amid worsening slump - IATA

 Passenger numbers are expected to drop to 1.8 billion this year from 4.5 billion in 2019, IATA estimates, and will recover only partially to 2.8 billion next year.
 Passenger revenue for 2020 is expected to have plunged 69% to $191 billion.

+“That’s by far the biggest shock the industry has experienced in the post-World War Two years,” IATA Chief Economist Brian Pearce said.

-The forecasts assume some re-opening of borders by the middle of next year, helped by some combination of COVID-19 testing and vaccine deployment.
+The forecasts assume significant re-opening of borders by the middle of next year, helped by some combination of COVID-19 testing and vaccine deployment.

 IATA reiterated its call for governments to replace travel-stifling quarantine regimes with widespread testing programmes.